CloudM Migrate utilises Modern Authentication to authenticate with Microsoft 365 source and destination platforms.

-Modern Authentication, in CloudM Migrate, is essentially the same as Microsoft requires authorization from a third party trying to connect to a Microsoft domain, regardless of whether you are migrating from or to the platform.
+Modern authentication is a method of authenticating users that relies on multiple factors to verify the identity of a user.
+In CloudM Migrate, Modern Authentication is used as Microsoft requires authorization from a third party trying to connect to a Microsoft domain, regardless of whether you are migrating from or to the platform.
 The benefit of Modern Authentication is that you do not need to prove your identity every time you connect to Microsoft, as it uses ADAL (Active Directory Authentication Library) and OAuth 2.0.

 Using Modern Authentication for Microsoft 365, CloudM Migrate can connect to your Azure AD account using a certificate instead of a password.
 The certificate will only have access to the required permissions to perform migrations.
 Modern Authentication will soon be a requirement from Microsoft.